vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 ## Assumptions

 **NOTE**: Below instruction is prepared for Debian-like Linux operating systems.
 We also assume you are already running a validator node.
+The following assumption is, We are using systemd commands(`systemctl` and `journalctl`) to control binaries in our setup.
+If you are using something different, that article's commands may vary.

 Before you start, you have to prepare and keep in mind a few things: